JulienBernard3383279/pico-rectangle/README.md

 - Not plugged into USB => Console mode (Melee F1 DAC algorithm + Joybus), unless you press GP2 or GP7 (by default Right and MY), in which case you enter P+ mode, or GP6 (by default MX), in which case you enter Ultimate mode.
 If you're not plugged into USB, you enter this mode.

+- GP14 / GP13 (by default, A / CLeft) resp. => XInput controller with generic XInput / Melee logic resp.

 - GP21 / GP22 / GP10 (by default, X/Y/LS) resp. => HID controller with Melee / Ult / P+ logic resp.

 - GP7 / GP6 (by default, MY/MX) => P+ / Ult resp.
 GCC to USB adapter mode (P+/Ult DAC algorithm + Adapter USB configuration).